Hispanic and Latino Americans: Elections of 1986–1996

-Elections of 1996-2006
+Elections of 1996–2006

 In the 1996 presidential election, 72% of Hispanics backed President Bill Clinton.
-In 2000, the Democratic total fell to 62%, and went down again in 2004, with Democrat John Kerry winning Hispanics 54-44 against Bush.
+In 2000, the Democratic total fell to 62%, and went down again in 2004, with Democrat John Kerry winning Hispanics 54–44 against Bush.
 Hispanics in the West, especially in California, were much stronger for the Democratic Party than in Texas and Florida.
 California Hispanics voted 63–32 for Kerry in 2004, and both Arizona and New Mexico Hispanics by a smaller 56–43 margin.
 Texas Hispanics were split nearly evenly, favoring Kerry 50–49 over their favorite son candidate and Florida Hispanics (who are mostly Cuban American) backed Bush, by a 54–45 margin.

+In 1998, California Proposition 227, which sought to eliminate bilingual education in public schools, was passed.
+This initiative highlighted the political mobilization of Latino communities and their influence on educational policy in California.

+The 2000 presidential election was notably close, with George W. Bush winning the presidency over Al Gore.
+Bush's outreach to Hispanic voters, particularly in battleground states such as Florida, was a significant factor in his narrow victory.
+Despite the growing visibility of Hispanic candidates, their representation at the national level remained limited.
+By the 2002 midterm elections, there was a notable increase in Hispanic representation in Congress, with more Latino candidates successfully winning seats in the House of Representatives.
+This trend continued to grow, reflecting the expanding political engagement of Hispanic Americans.
+In the 2004 presidential election, George W. Bush was re-elected, with a notable increase in Hispanic support attributed to his campaign's targeted outreach efforts.
+Prominent Latino figures, including New Mexico Governor Bill Richardson and U.S. Senators Ken Salazar, gained national recognition during this period.

 In the 2006 midterm election, however, due to the unpopularity of the Iraq War, the heated debate concerning illegal Hispanic immigration and Republican-related Congressional scandals, Hispanics went as strongly Democratic as they have since the Clinton years.
 Exit polls showed the group voting for Democrats by a lopsided 69–30 margin, with Florida Hispanics for the first time split evenly.

 The runoff election in Texas' 23rd congressional district was seen as a bellwether of Hispanic politics.
 Democrat Ciro Rodriguez's unexpected (and unexpectedly decisive) defeat of Republican incumbent Henry Bonilla was seen as proof of a leftward lurch among Hispanic voters; majority-Hispanic counties overwhelmingly backed Rodriguez and majority European-American counties overwhelmingly backed Bonilla.